strowk/mcp-k8s-go/README.md

 - ask Claude to list events in a given context and namespace
 - ask Claude to read logs of a given pod in a given context and namespace

+### Contributing

+Check out [CONTRIBUTION.md](./CONTRIBUTION.md) for more information on how to contribute to this project.

 ### Demo usage with Claude Desktop

 Following chat with Claude Desktop demonstrates how it looks when selected particular context as a resource and then asked to check pod logs for errors in kube-system namespace: